IQGeo/utils-vscode/README.md

 The extension provides the following features:

 1. An alternative definition search dialog that shows a preview of the highlighted result in an editor.<br>
    The search supports JavaScript and Python and accepts these query formats:
     - \<method name\>
     - \<class name\>
     - \<class name\>.\<method name\>
-    - \<file name\>
+    - \<file name or path\>

 <img src="images/def_search_app.png" width="850"/>